This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 The challenge was to make a Showstopper Pie with a Filo Dough crust, filled with whatever the bakers envisioned.
 It had to be unique and have paper-thin layers.
 You say showstopper, I say heartstopper!

-I went with Glenn’s Spanakopita Recipe because I have a child who asks for spinach every single week.
+I went with Glenn’s Sprial Spanakopita Recipe because I have a child who asks for spinach every single week.
 Here you go, kid!
 Crispy homemade filo rolled paper-thin and stuffed with spinach and feta.

-Where did I find the recipe for the coiled spanakopita?
+Where did I find the recipe for the spiral spanakopita?
 I had to use Paul Hollywood’s interpretation of the recipe.
 Unfortunately, this recipe hasn’t made it to the GBBO official site.
 I think it should be on the site!

 What is Spanakopita?